Last updated 23 August 2021

 Services have many things to think about during the COVID-19 pandemic.
 We have provided some key information below.
 We continue to update this page so please check back.
 To check what's been added recently, see Latest updates.

-MSD has created a webpage that has the latest guidance and information for all social services related to COVID-19.
-This page has links to advice for all Alert Levels.
+MSD has created a webpage that has guidance and information for all social services (see previous guidance including information for each alert level) related to COVID-19.
+This information is regularly updated.

 If you have questions about hygiene or personal protective equipment (PPE), the Ministry of Health is regularly updating their advice.
 See their information on Personal protective equipment use for non-health workers (11 September 2020).